 We’ve always believed in using good-quality local produce wherever we can, long before it became fashionable.
 It’s a really important part of our DNA, part of being an independent business, and we believe it’s something that matters to our customers too.
 We work closely with our small producers to bring what they put so much care and attention into, to a wider audience.
 We hope that you enjoy it.

-We’re an independent café and restaurant business with sites dotted around the South East.
+We’re an independent café business with sites dotted around the South East.